Heinz Fischer: Early life

-Fischer was born in Graz, Styria, which had recently become part of Nazi Germany, following Germany’s annexation of Austria in March 1938.
+Fischer was born in Graz, Styria, which had recently become part of Nazi Germany, following Germany's annexation of Austria in March 1938.
 Fischer attended a grammar school which focused on humanities and graduated in 1956.
 He studied law at the University of Vienna, earning a doctorate in 1961.
-In 1963, at the age of 25, Fischer spent a year volunteering at Kibbutz Sarid, northern Israel.
 Apart from being a politician, Fischer also pursued an academic career, and became a professor of Political Science at the University of Innsbruck in 1994.

 Political career

 Fischer was a member of the Austrian parliament, the National Council, from 1971, and served as its president from 1990 to 2002.
-From 1983 to 1987 he was minister of science in a coalition government headed by Fred Sinowatz.
+From 1983 to 1987 he was minister for science in a coalition government headed by Fred Sinowatz.

 First term as president

 In January 2004 Fischer announced that he would run for president to succeed Thomas Klestil.
 He was elected on 25 April 2004 as the candidate of the opposition Social Democratic Party.
 He polled 52.4 per cent of the votes to defeat Benita Ferrero-Waldner, then foreign minister in the ruling conservative coalition led by the People's Party.

 Fischer was sworn in on 8 July 2004 and took over office from the college of presidents of the National Council, who had acted for the president following Klestil's death on 6 July.